-Here are five key money saving tips to help ease the burden on your purses this year:
+Here are five key money saving tips to help ease the burden on your wallet this year:

-You can get some great bargains in these sales as many stores are trying to boost their takings before Christmas.
+You can get some great bargains in these sales as many stores are trying to boost their profits before Christmas.
 Don’t leave your gift buying until the last minute as it’s just not worth it.
 There are three key reasons not to leave your buying until the last moment:

 - The crowds!